Trees in Iceland

 Are there any palm trees in Iceland?

-Well, not at the moment no. There is a plan to plant two palm trees in a new neighbourhood that is, when this blog is being written, currently being built in Reykjavík.
+Well, not at the moment no. There is a plan to plant two palm trees in a new neighborhood that is, when this blog is being written, currently being built in Reykjavík.
 They plan on having them inside two large tower-shaped domes that will be equipped with lights and warmth for the trees to prosper.

 Planting trees in Iceland